kushaldas/pym/docs/datastructure.rst

 matrixmul.py
 ============

-In this example we will multiply two matrix's.
+In this example we will multiply two matrices.
 First we will take input the number of rows/columns in the matrix (here we assume we are using n x n matrix).
-Then values of the matrix's.
+Then values of the matrices.

 ::